MP3 Audio Clip (2 min 17 sec)

 116:02:19 Gibson: Stand by, Al.

 [The Apollo 12 Mission Report contains a technical discussion of the TV camera failure. "(Post-flight) ground tests using an Apollo-type image sensor (secondary electron conducting vidicon tube) exposed the camera system to extreme light levels.
 The resulting image on a monitor was very similar to that seen after the flight-camera failure.
 After decontamination and cleaning, the flight camera (which Pete and Al brought back to Earth) was inspected and power was applied.
 The image, as viewed on a monitor, was the same as that last seen from the lunar surface.
 The automatic light-level control circuit was (then) disabled by cutting one wire.
 The camera then reproduced good scene detail in that area of the picture which had previously been black, verifying that the black area of the target was undamaged, as shown in the figure 14-39 (redrawn by Thomas Schwagmeier).
 The finding also proved that the combination of normal automatic light control action and a damaged image-tube target caused the loss of picture.
 In the process of moving the camera on the lunar surface, a portion of the target in the secondary electron conductivity vidicon must have received a high solar input, either directly from the sun or from some highly reflective surface.
 (A 1993 examination of the TV record for the ALSJ showed that Al pointed the TV at the Sun while mounting the camera on the tripod).
 That portion of the target was destroyed, as was evidenced by the white appearance of the upper part of the picture.
 Training and operational procedures, including the use of a lens cap, are being changed to reduce the possibility of exposing the image sensor to extreme light levels.
-In addition, design changes are being considered to include automatic protection, such as the use of an image sensor which is less susceptible to damage from intense light levels."
-Finally, in reviewing the Apollo 12 video tapes in late 1993, I noticed that during the period immediately following the camera failure, Al is faintly visible in the black portion of the image as he moves in front of the camera.]116:02:20 Bean: I'm pointing it at a non-bright area.
+In addition, design changes are being considered to include automatic protection, such as the use of an image sensor which is less susceptible to damage from intense light levels."]116:02:20 Bean: I'm pointing it at a non-bright area.
 Let me point it away from the Sun here.
 It may be (electrical) ground problems.
 I hope it is.
 (Pause) All the connections look good.
 (Pause)

 RealVideo Clip (3 min 04 sec)